Gaius Arrius Antoninus: Career

 After his consulship, Antoninus was governor of four provinces; three were imperial provinces.
 He was appointed governor of Cappadocia, and according to Alföldy he held this office from the year 174 to 177.
 The reason an ex-consular who had little military experience would be appointed a province with a significant garrison is obvious: he was replacing Publius Martius Verus in Cappadocia, so Verus could take over Syria and re-establish government control following the unsuccessful rebellion of its governor, Avidius Cassius.
 Marcus Aurelius needed loyal men in these key positions, and while Antoninus had little military experience he was not only loyal but competent.
 Next Antoninus was assigned to Dacia, which had become a consular province in the year 166; Antoninus held this assignment from around the year 177 to 178.
 The third imperial province is Dalmatia, which Antoninus governed from around 178 to around 179.
 The last was the pinnacle of senatorial career, proconsular governor of Asia, which Antoninus held during the reign of Commodus.
+According to Tertullian, while serving in this capacity, he refused to condemn a group of hundreds of Christians who appeared before him and demanded that they be executed and made martyrs; instead, he advised them that if they sought death, they should throw themselves off a cliff.